Uvikkavut Qanuippat?

 NOTES:

-• For students under the age of 14, the consent of a parent or legal guardian is required.
+For students under the age of 14, the consent of a parent or legal guardian was required.

 Additional Resources and Reports